Josef-Friedrich/phrydy/README.rst

                                  15924 standard.
                                  Examples: ['Latn']

-        title:                   The title of a audio file.
+        title:                   The title of the track.
                                  Examples: ['32 Variations for Piano in C minor on an Original Theme, WoO 80']

-        track:                   The track number.
+        track:                   The number of the track on the disc.
                                  Examples: [1]

-        tracktotal:              The total track number.
+        tracktotal:              The total number of tracks on this disc.
                                  Examples: [12]

         url:                     Uniform Resource Locator.